ghc/ghc/docs/users_guide/sooner.rst

    single: smaller programs, how to produce
    single: -funfolding-use-threshold0 option

-Decrease the “go-for-it” threshold for unfolding smallish expressions.
+Decrease the "go-for-it" threshold for unfolding smallish expressions.
 Give a ``-funfolding-use-threshold0`` option for the extreme case.
 (“Only unfoldings with zero cost should proceed.”)
 Warning: except in certain specialised cases (like Happy parsers) this is likely to